Riskified/dynamic-environment-docs/docs/getting-started/technical-overview.md

 * If you see the annotation above in your resources (e.g. virtual services - these are not created by us but they are updated) you'll know why.

+### How virtualServices are handled.

+[Virtual services][VS] are not created by the operator.
+When we identify the service hostname(s) the original deployment is connected to, we loop through all the virtual services searching for ones that handle our service.
+If this service is a [delegate][] we are searching in the virtual service that this delegate points to.
+When we finalize the list of affected virtual services, we iterate through it's routes and when we identify a route that's related to our service we add an updated route (with our matchers) just in front of this route.
+These routes are also identified by unique names so we could identify them easily when deleting the routes.

+TO BE CONTINUED...

 [istio]: https://istio.io/

 [DR]: https://istio.io/latest/docs/reference/config/networking/destination-rule/